WesVanVugt/promise-pool-executor/README.md

   * options.**concurrencyLimit** - The maximum number of promises allowed to be active simultaneously for the task *(optional)*.
   * options.**frequencyLimit** - The maximum number promises allowed to be generated within the time window specified by options.frequencyWindow *(optional)*.
   * options.**frequencyWindow** - The time window in milliseconds to use for options.frequencyLimit *(optional)*.
   * options.**generator** - A function which is passed an array of request values, returning a promise which resolves to an array of response values.
 The request and response arrays must be of equal length.
 To reject an individual request, return an Error object (or class which extends Error) at the corresponding element in the response array.
+To retry an individual request, return the BATCHER\_RETRY\_TOKEN in the response array.
   * options.**maxBatchSize** - The maximum number of requests that can be combined in a single batch *(optional)*.
   * options.**queuingDelay** - The number of milliseconds to wait before running a batch of requests.
 This is used to allow time for the requests to queue up.
 Defaults to 1ms.
-This delay does not apply if the limit set by options.maxBatchSize is reached *(optional)*.
+This delay does not apply if the limit set by options.maxBatchSize is reached, or if the task's send method is called.
+Note that since the setTimeout to perform this delay, batches delayed by this will only be run when Node.js is idle, even if that means a longer delay *(optional)*.
   * options.**queuingThresholds** - An array containing the number of requests that must be queued in order to trigger a batch request at each level of concurrency.
 For example [1, 5], would require at least 1 queued request when no batch requests are active, and 5 queued requests when 1 (or more) batch requests are active.
 Defaults to [1].
 Note that the delay imposed by options.queuingDelay still applies when a batch request is triggered *(optional)*.
 * pool.**addSingleTask(options)** - Adds a task with a single promise.
 Returns a [PromisePoolTask object](#object-promisepooltask), which can be resolved to the result of the task by using task.promise().
   * options.**generator** - A function which returns a promise.
 Is passed the value of options.data as the first argument.